 - Your family size and income

-- Your list of selected colleges that you’re applying to
+- The list of colleges you’re applying to

 2. Create a Federal Student Aid (FSA) ID

-Once you have your FSA ID, you can begin the FAFSA online at FAFSA.gov.
-Choose the form you’d like to complete — most likely the upcoming school year and begin filling out the student demographic section.
-This section asks for your information, such as your name, age, and date of birth.
+Once you have your FSA ID, you can begin applying for the FAFSA online or via the app.
+Choose the form you’d like to complete, most likely for the upcoming school year, and begin filling out the student demographic section.
+There you’ll be asked for your information, such as your name, age, and date of birth.

 You’ll also be prompted to enter the schools you’re interested in attending.
-Make sure you enter any schools you are considering so that you get the maximum aid you’re entitled to receive from each one.
+Make sure to enter all schools you are considering so that you get the maximum aid you’re entitled to receive from each one.

 For the dependency section, you’ll be asked questions that determine whether you’re a dependent of your parents or not, for financial aid purposes.

 Once you’ve completed the student section, you need to enter information about your parents.
-Even if you don’t currently live with your parents, you still need to complete this section.
-The form will prompt you to enter their names, mailing addresses, and other information.
+Even if you don’t currently live with your parents or aren’t a dependent, you still need to complete this section.
+The form will prompt you to enter their names, mailing addresses, and other relevant information.

 Next, you need to enter your household’s financial information, including your income and that of your parents.
-To make it easier on you, you can use the IRS Data Retrieval Tool, which automatically pulls the necessary data from your tax return.
-You can use the tool directly from the online FAFSA application.
+If applying for FAFSA online, you can use the IRS Data Retrieval Tool, which automatically pulls the necessary data from your tax return.

-Before submitting, make sure you review the FAFSA for any errors or mistakes.
+Before submitting, make sure you review your FAFSA application for any errors or mistakes.
 Double check the list of schools you entered, and your financial information.